-Below is Chapter One of my book, Fast Times in Palestine.
+Below is Chapter One of Fast Times in Palestine.
 The purpose of the book is to ramp average Americans up to a sophisticated understanding of the Israel/Palestine conflict in a way that is enjoyable and accessible to all.

 It starts out as an easy-to-read travel/adventure narrative to get people acclimated to the Middle East before we start throwing in the heavier stuff.
 Each chapter builds on the knowledge gained in the previous chapters so that you end up with exponentially growing knowledge, like this: